-The official drop date for the course is Friday, November 21, which is the last date for the student to drop this course with a W. The instructor may drop the student at any time during the semester.
+The official drop date for the course is Thursday, April 23, which is the last date for the student to drop this course with a W. The instructor may drop the student at any time during the semester.

-> Make-up Policy:
+➤ Make-up Policy:

-If a student misses on a day that an essay is due, the student is still responsible for turning the essay in on time.
-Major essays are due by the end of the day on the date designated in the mailbox outside of my office.
-Twenty points will be deducted for every day the essay is late.
+Assignments are due as posted.
+For major essays, twenty points will be deducted for every day the essay is late.
+The Moodle classroom will not accept submissions after the designated due date and time.
 Late papers will not be accepted one week past the due date, and the student will receive a zero for the paper.
 Students may be dropped for failing to turn in a major essay.

 THE RESEARCH PAPER CANNOT BE TURNED IN LATE - NO EXCEPTIONS!!

-THE RESEARCH PAPER WILL BE DUE ON THE DESIGNATED DATE AT THE BEGINNING OF CLASS, NOT AT THE END OF THE DAY.
-THE RESEARCH PAPER MUST BE ACCEPTED FOR GRADING IT MUST INCLUDE SOURCES AND CITATIONS.
+THE RESEARCH PAPER WILL BE DUE ON THE DESIGNATED DATE AND TIME.
+THE RESEARCH PAPER MUST BE ACCEPTED FOR GRADING AND MUST INCLUDE SOURCES AND CITATIONS.
+RESEARCH PAPERS SUBMITTED WITHOUT IN-TEXT CTATIONS AND/OR A WORKS CITED PAGE WILL NOT BE ACCEPTED FOR GRADING.
+THIS MAY RESULT IN THE STUDENT BEING DROPPED FROM THE CLASS.

-With my permission, major tests and in-class essays can be made up in the Testing Center.
-The Testing Center is located in the Business and Computer Technology Building.
-A student will have one week to make up the missed test or in-class essay.
-After one week, the student will receive a zero for the test or in-class essay.
-The student must speak to me outside of class about making up the test or in-class essay and provide a legitimate excuse (at my discretion) for missing that day.
+Other than the Research Paper, students will have one week to make up a major essay WITH MY PERMISSION After one week, the student will receive a zero.
+The student must provide a legitimate excuse (at my discretion) for failure to submit a major essay on time.
 Daily work cannot be made up; however, the lowest daily grade will be dropped.
 If a student is excused for a Texarkana College extracurricular activity, religious holiday, or military service, the student must receive prior approval from the Dean of Students and the professor.
 Assignments must be completed prior to the excused absence.